 There are two paths to photo effects in PicMonkey’s photo collage maker:

 - Edit individual photos in Collage.
-Hey all you Premium subscribers, did you know you can access a list of our most popular photo effects right in Collage?
-Click Edit on a photo, and the Edit Image palette will appear.
+Did you know you can access a list of our most popular photo effects right in Collage?
+Hover over the photo you want to edit and click the pencil icon that appears.
+The Edit Image palette will pop up.
 Click the Effects button, and ta-da!
 Photo effects at your fingertips.
 You’ll also find an Open image in Editor button, which you can click to send individual pics into the Editor, fancify, then bring them right back to Collage.

 If it’s nostalgia-inducing effects you seek, check out Black and White, Cross Process, Dusk, Daguerreotype, Sepia, Polaroid, and Time Machine.
 And don’t forget about all the virtual props in the Overlays tab (especially the People Toppers group, where you’ll find mustaches, hats, sunglasses, and other wonderfully goofy graphics).